The Black Castle: Production

-The film was going to be directed by Joseph Pevney with Nathan Juran doing the art direction.
-Pevney was unhappy with the script and when Universal refused to make the changes he wanted, left the picture.
-Universal decided to promote Juran to director two weeks before filming commenced.
-The shoot time was twenty days.
-The sets were designed by the art directors Bernard Herzbrun and Alfred Sweeney.
+The film was scheduled to be directed by Joseph Pevney, with Nathan Juran as the art director, but Pevney became unhappy with the script.
+When Universal-International Pictures refused to adopt the changes that he wanted, Pevney withdrew and Juran was named director two weeks before filming commenced.
+The film was shot over the course of 20 days.
+Its sets were designed by the art directors Bernard Herzbrun and Alfred Sweeney.

-Juran says he was helped greatly by the cast, particularly Boris Karloff ("he put so much into the character that wasn't in the script"), and his assistant director, William Holland.
-Universal was impressed with Juran's work and offered him a one-year contract as director.
+Juran later said that he had been greatly helped by the cast, particularly Karloff, and Juran's assistant director William Holland.
+Universal was impressed with Juran's work and offered him a one-year contract as a director.

 Release

-Universal released The Black Castle as a "special pre-release show" on Halloween night on October 31, 1952, before placing them in general release from the first week of November.
-The Black Castle was then released in major cities including Philadelphia and Los Angeles which were among the first cities to release the film.
-The film circulated between January and April 1953 but was only released in midwestern, southeastern, and southern towns with populations between 5000 and 50,000 until August 1953.
+Universal-International Pictures released The Black Castle as a special prerelease Halloween night showing in Los Angeles on October 31, 1952.
+The film was afforded a general release the following week, but only in cities and towns with populations under 50,000 before reaching larger cities later in 1953.

 Reception

-In contemporary reviews, Harrison's Reports declared it "a good program horror melodrama, the kind that gives one the chills", and noted that "The three principals do good work, and so does Boris Karloff".
-The Hollywood Reporter found the film "stacks up as excellent program fare".
+In a contemporary review, Harrison's Reports declared the film "a good program horror melodrama, the kind that gives one the chills" and noted: "The three principals do good work, and so does Boris Karloff".

+The Hollywood Reporter wrote that the film "stacks up as excellent program fare".

 Time commented that the film "tries hard to chill the moviegoer's spine.
 Most of the time, however, this boy-meets-ghoul melodrama is only tepid theatrics."
-A statement Motion Picture Exhibitor echoed, stating "it is just a programmer, with the names not too potent for the marquee."

-In a retrospective review, Fangoria commented in 1996 that Black Castle "features all the necessary equipage for this type of full-bodied Gothic", noting it had an "admirable atmosphere, an agreeably adventuresome flavor and some genuinely fine art direction and photography" before declaring it "The last of the old-fashioned Universal horror costumers, The Black Castle dishes up action and chills with ghoulish gusto".

 Home media

-This film, along with Night Key, Tower of London, The Climax and The Strange Door, was released on DVD in 2006 by Universal Studios as part of The Boris Karloff Collection.
-On August 25, 2020, Scream Factory released "Universal Horror Collection: Volume 6", a four-movie set in which "The Black Castle" featured a Tom Weaver audio commentary.
+The film, along with Night Key, Tower of London, The Climax and The Strange Door, was released on DVD in 2006 by Universal Studios as part of The Boris Karloff Collection.
+In 2020, Scream Factory included the film in its four-film set Universal Horror Collection: Volume 6.